0chain/gosdk/README.md

 ### BLS unit test

-It's advisable to put GOPATH as $TOP/../go, to avoid conflicts with this command: `go build ./...`
+It's advisable to put GOPATH as `$TOP/../go`, to avoid conflicts with this command: `go build ./...`

-To run all the unit tests in `gosdk`: go test github.com/0chain/gosdk/zboxcore/sdk -v`
+To run all the unit tests in `gosdk`: `go test github.com/0chain/gosdk/zboxcore/sdk -v`
 ```bash
 $ go test ./...
 ```

 To run all the unit tests in `bls0chain_test.go`, run this command from $TOP: `go test github.com/0chain/gosdk/core/zcncrypto -v`

-To run a specific unit test in `bls0chain_test.go` such as `TestSignatureScheme`, run this: `go test github.com/0chain/gosdk/core/zcncrypto -v -run TestSignatureScheme`
+To run a specific unit test in `bls0chain_test.go`, such as `TestSignatureScheme`, run: `go test github.com/0chain/gosdk/core/zcncrypto -v -run TestSignatureScheme`

-To run the coverage test in `gosdk:
+To run the coverage test in `gosdk`:
 ```bash
 $ go test <path_to_folder> -coverprofile=coverage.out
 $ go tool cover -html=coverage.out